ojiegbeprince/Course-Revenue-Optimization-Engagement-Analysis/README.md

 ### PROJECT DESCRIPTION
 ---
 WhiteHat Academy is a rapidly growing EdTech company founded in 2019 with a mission to democratize high-quality online learning for professionals, students, and lifelong learners worldwide.
 With a course catalog exceeding 6,000+ digital offerings, the platform provides accessible, affordable education across subjects like Web Development, Business Finance, Graphic Design, and Musical Instruments.
+WhiteHat Academy employs a hybrid pricing strategy.
+While certain beginner-level courses are offered for free to attract new users and encourage platform sign-ups, other beginner courses — especially those in high-demand topics — are monetized at competitive entry-level prices.
+Intermediate and advanced courses are more consistently monetized via subscriptions and one-time purchase tiers.
+WhiteHat Academy's core revenue channels include paid enrollments, certification purchases, and B2B licensing to enterprise teams ( Buisiness-to-Business ).

-As competition in the digital learning space increases, WhiteHat is under strategic pressure to:
+As competition in the digital learning space increases, WhiteHat Academy is under strategic pressure to:

 - Optimize pricing and packaging for different course levels